 Accounts-receivable factoring doesn’t create debt on your balance sheet like business loans and lines of credit.
 There’s no limit to the amount of capital you can receive.
 Your factoring line can grow as your receivables grow.

 With business loans and business lines of credit, your assets and inventory are used as collateral.
-The risks are lower for accounts-receivable factoring as your invoices are used as collateral rather than your business assets.
+The risks are lower for accounts-receivable factoring as your invoices are the primary collateral rather than your business assets.

-Companies need a business loan or business line of credit to get the cash they need to operate and grow their companies.
+Companies use a business loan or business line of credit to get the cash they need to operate and grow their companies.
 Business loans and business lines of credit can solve this issue for a few months, but it’s inevitable that you will need more capital in the future.
-As your business grows, your cash-flow gap may get larger as your customers continue to pay slowly.
+As your business grows, your cash-flow gap may get larger as your customers continue to pay slowly and you have maxed the line.
 Accounts-receivable factoring bridges the cash-flow gap by providing you with same-day cash for your invoices.

 Accounts-receivable factoring is a cash-flow solution for almost any sized business in almost any industry.
 If your customers are slow-paying and you need working capital to maintain and grow your business, accounts-receivable factoring could be the solution for you.